Kerry Carpenter Player Props: Tigers vs. Marlins

-On Saturday, Kerry Carpenter (.194 slugging percentage in past 10 games, with no homers) and the Detroit Tigers face the Miami Marlins, whose starting pitcher will be Johnny Cueto.
-First pitch is at 4:10 PM ET.
+Kerry Carpenter -- with a slugging percentage of .194 in his past 10 games (including no homers) -- will be in action for the Detroit Tigers versus the Miami Marlins, with Jesus Luzardo on the hill, on July 30 at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Marlins.
+In his last game he had a hitless showing (0-for-4) against the Marlins.

 Kerry Carpenter Game Info & Props vs. the Marlins